tvilight4/MyBlog/docs/index.md

 ## Summary of Work Done
 In the first week of our project, the main objective was to process the input TSV file and achieve two outcomes:

-    Generate a dictionary with key value pairs representing column_header and a string of the column_header concatenated with the column entries.
+    1)Generate a dictionary with key value pairs representing column_header and a string of the column_header concatenated with the column entries.

-    Create a JSON file with column headers as keys and empty value fields, which would be populated further in the process.
+    2)Create a JSON file with column headers as keys and empty value fields, which would be populated further in the process.

 After completing the initial processing, we realized that the project should be divided into two main parts:
     Parsing